renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## s3Endpoint

-If set, Renovate will use this string as the `endpoint` when instantiating the AWS S3 client.
+If set, Renovate will use this string as the `endpoint` when creating the AWS S3 client instance.

 ## s3PathStyle

-If set, Renovate will enable `forcePathStyle` when instantiating the AWS S3 client.
+If set, Renovate will enable `forcePathStyle` when creating the AWS S3 client instance.

 > Whether to force path-style URLs for S3 objects (e.g., `https://s3.amazonaws.com//` instead of `https://.s3.amazonaws.com/`)